junhuawa/junhuawa.github.io/_posts/seradio/2016-08-20-Camille-Fournier-on-Real-World-Distributed-systems.md

 stateless: web server application

 **Stateful part:**
-stateful part: Need to consider the level of consistency you need for various part of your data.
+Stateful part: Need to consider the level of consistency you need for various part of your data.
-    where you comfortable having inconsistent state, where you need absolute consisitency.
+    where you comfortable having inconsistent state, where you need absolute consistency.

-cache state: stale data, lose data/reconstructe that data.
+cache state: stale data, lose data/reconstruct that data.
     MongoDB, Redis
 CDN: Content delivery network.